 Wayne Simmons (1993), Anthony Simmons (1998), Stephone Anthony (2015), and Isaiah Simmons (2020).
 What do those four names have in common?
 Each is a former Clemson Tiger LB selected in the first round of the NFL draft.
 In 2023, Trenton Simpson hopes to add his name to that prestigious list.
-But does Simpson’s scouting report showcase the talent that can crack the first round?
-Spoiler alert: it does.
+But does Simpson’s scouting report showcase the talent to crack the first round?

 - Position: Linebacker

 - Current Year: Junior

 - Height/Weight: 6’2″, 235 pounds

 - Arm Length: 32 3/8″